James Outman Player Props: Dodgers vs. Pirates

 James Outman At The Plate

-- Outman has reached base via a hit in 39 games this season (of 78 played), and had multiple hits in 18 of those games.
+- Outman has picked up a hit in 50.6% of his 79 games this season, with more than one hit in 22.8% of those games.

-- He has homered in 10.3% of his games this year, and 3.8% of his trips to the plate.
+- He has hit a long ball in 10.1% of his games this year, and 3.8% of his trips to the dish.

-- In 26.9% of his games this year, Outman has picked up at least one RBI.
-In nine of those games (11.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- In 26.6% of his games this season, Outman has picked up at least one RBI.
+In nine of those games (11.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.